Curriculum

 Swimming and Water Safety

-At Bayswater North we believe that all student s have the right not only to learn to swim but also to feel safe and confident around the water.
-It is for this reason that we offer an extensive 1 week swimming program for all of our students.
+At Bayswater North we believe that all students have the right to feel safe and confident around the water.
+It is for this reason that we offer an extensive one week swimming program for all of our students.
+Our senior students also have the chance to try out for the Bayswater North Swimming Team.
+This team competes annually at the Warrandyte South District Swimming Carnival held at Tintern GG in Term 1 each year.

 Basketball